*This post contains affiliate links.*

 Once summer hit when my daughter was about 6 months old, we were excited to get to the beach with her.
 After a summer of frequent beach trips, we’ve figured out how to effectively spend a day at the beach with exactly what we need, as we are usually walking from our house and don’t want to lug too much stuff.
 We did also spend time on the beach on Cape Cod, Nantucket and in New Hampshire so I’m throwing in a couple bonus items if you’re driving and/or have a few extra hands for carrying.

 If we’re walking to the beach, we use our everyday stroller that has a big storage basket underneath to wheel most of our beach baby essentials.
-That fits our beach bag, RTIC cooler and a few miscellaneous items like our HydroFlask water bottles perfectly.
+That fits our beach bag, Yeti cooler, and a few miscellaneous items like Yeti water bottles perfectly.
 Then we each carry a backpack beach chair filled with our towels and anything else that didn’t fit and one of us will push the stroller while the other carries the tent bag.
-I’ve also carried her in our LilleBaby in front with a beach chair on my back.
+I have also found it convenient to carry the baby in either our LilleBaby or Ergobaby Embrace (baby in front, beach chair backpack on back).

 And with that, here are our beach baby essentials: